mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 .. image:: ../../../../../figures/print_template_odg.png
      :scale: 80

 Define areas for the map, northarrow, scale, date and optional fields.

-The objects have to have names like map, scale, date, title (definition through the context menu).
+The following objects are available from Mapbender:

+* map
+* scale
+* scalebar
+* date
+* overview

+You can define optional fields in the element definition (like title, comment, editor) and add them to the Open Office Draw file.

 Export the template to pdf under the same name as the odg file.
 Use the name without extension in your print yml-definition.